-- (please go through the blog Structure and function of the cell for brief knowledge of eukaryotic cell)
+- (Please go through the blog Structure and Function of the Cell for brief knowledge of eukaryotic cells)

 - The kingdom Plantae is a major kingdom including algae, bryophytes, pteridophytes, gymnosperms, and angiosperms.

-- Plants having two distinct phases in their life cycle- the diploid sporophytic and the haploid gametophytic –which are alternative to each other.
+- Plants have two distinct phases in their life cycle- the diploid sporophytic and the haploid gametophytic –which are alternatives to each other.

-- Alternation of generation is the phenomenon of the cycle of sexual stage and asexual stage.
+- Alternation of generation is the phenomenon of the cycle of the sexual stage and asexual stage.

-- The members of Kingdom Animalia are heterotrophic eukaryotic organisms these are multicellular.
+- The members of Kingdom Animalia are heterotrophic eukaryotic organisms that are multicellular.

 - For food, They directly or indirectly depend on plants.

-- They are having an organ system and for digesting food consisting of cavities, and store food reserves as glycogen or fat.
+- They are having an organ system for digesting food consisting of cavities and storing food reserves such as glycogen or fat.